• Individual Investor

 A company can offer a stock privately or publicly.

-What are the most common types of stocks?
+Defining the most common types of stocks

 The two types of stocks you’ll most likely hear about are common and preferred.

-• Common stock – Common stock is the most basic ownership in a company through a security (the monetary vehicle of a stock).
+Common stock: Common stock is the most basic ownership in a company through a security (the monetary vehicle of a stock).
 A common stock allows the shareholder (stock owner) to vote for board of directors as well as company policies.

-• Preferred stock – Preferred stock is the ownership in a company through a security that has a set dividend (a portion of the company profit) that is paid out before dividends to common shareholders.
+Preferred stock: Preferred stock is the ownership in a company through a security that has a set dividend (a portion of the company profit) that is paid out before dividends to common shareholders.

-• Preferred stocks usually don’t have voting rights and are less likely to experience capital appreciation.
+Preferred stocks usually don’t have voting rights and are less likely to experience capital appreciation.
 Common stock values will go up or down based on performance and other factors related to the company.
 If a company goes bankrupt, preferred stock shareholders are paid back after the creditors, but before common stock owners.
-This means that common stock holders are less likely to receive payout of any assets in a bankruptcy situation.
+This means that common stockholders are less likely to receive payout of any assets in a bankruptcy situation.

-What are ways to classify stocks?
+Defining ways to classify stocks

 There are a couple of ways you can classify stocks.
 Stocks are often classified as either growth stocks or value stocks.